Blue Owl Capital Raises $9 Billion Amid Private Credit Market Challenges

 Who feels it first (and how)

-- Institutional investors: Likely to reassess their allocations in private credit based on Blue Owl's performance.
+- Institutional Investors: May reassess their allocations in private credit due to liquidity concerns.

 What to watch next

-Blue Owl raised $9 billion in equity commitments in Q1 2026.
+Blue Owl Capital raised $9 billion in new equity commitments.

 Global markets, investing, and macroeconomics from a premier financial newsroom.